enoughtaha/NTab/README.md

 **Phase 4** of this project is having user data saved in their local cookies and having NTab's page be an actual website hosted on Github Pages.
 Making it the new tab page is as easy as pasting NTab's public URL into your browser settings, instead of having to download any extensions.

 ## Planned Features List (to be updated)

-1. Personalized Greeting
+**Personalized Greeting**
-  1a.
-Have initial greeting for user vary by gender (if identifying) and time 1b.
-Finalize font pairings (likely sans-serif) between greeting header text and subsequent body text 1c.
-Have small clipart that reflects weather for user's current location
+ * Have initial greeting for user vary by gender (if identifying) and time
+ * Finalize font pairings (likely sans-serif) between greeting header text and subsequent body text
-2. Search Bar
+ * Have small clipart that reflects weather for user's current location **Search Bar**
-  2a.
-Enable quick dropdown menu next to search bar for users to switch the intended search engine (Google, Bing, Yahoo, etc.)
+ * Enable quick dropdown menu next to search bar for users to switch the intended search engine (Google, Bing, Yahoo, etc.)
-  2b.
-Have anonymity button next to search bar to open user search in new incognito window (depends on browser capabilities)
+ * Have anonymity button next to search bar to open user search in new incognito window (depends on browser capabilities) **Pinned Tabs**
-3. Pinned Tabs
-  3a.
-Create different designs for presentation of tabs 3b.
-Allow users to turn tabs into shortcuts for launching desktop applications
+ * Create different designs for presentation of tabs
+ * Allow users to turn tabs into shortcuts for launching desktop applications **Background Images**
-4. Background Images
-  4a.
-Setup album of copyright-free landscape images to randomly select from 4b.
-Have dynamic aerial view landscape videos for the background
+ * Setup album of copyright-free landscape images to randomly select from
+ * Have dynamic aerial view landscape videos for the background